minsun-ss/babble/README.md

 # endpoints
 / - Babel's original front page
 / - Babel's new front page
+/healthz - health and metric endpoints

-/docs/ - Babel passing through to golang's endpoing serving files /api/ - Babel's communication layer between JS layer and Golang layer
+/docs/ - Babel passing through to golang's endpoing serving files /internal/ - Babel's communication layer between JS layer and Golang layer.
+Public /api/v1 - Babel's client facing api.
+Requires authentication.

 # Running this POS
 That's right, I went down the rabbit hole that is NiceGui, then FastHTML + MonsterUI, and then static nextjs inside golang handlers before I said egh, this setup is too difficult to maintain, so they are now all completely separate applications.